ProsperiLab/Dynamite/README.md

 These tree files can also be viewed alongside the output data table in \url{need info from NANA analytics} but can also be opened in various alternative applications including (but not limited to) BEAST, Figtree, and NextStrain.
 Taxa in the tree have been modofied to supply sampling dates from metadata file following "|".

+### Tree statistics summary table
+A summary file detailing tree statistics such as the estimated infection rate, described by Oster et al. (2018) and overall phylogenetic diversity (sum of branch lengths), described by Faith (1992).
+These statistics are calculated for each cluster as well as for the background population.

 ### Run time
-For a single tree with 362 tips (see /simulations/ folder), the DYNAMITE branchwise algorithm completed in 5.571 seconds in R v4.0 on a MacBook Air (2 GHz Intel Core i7, 8GB).
+For a single tree with with 362 tips (see /simulations/ folder), the DYNAMITE branchwise algorithm with no serial time restraints completed in 5.571 seconds in R v4.0 on a MacBook Air (2 GHz Intel Core i7, 8GB).

+### Visualization
+An R script found in COVEME_2021/DEMO referred to as dynaviz.R can also be used to visualize the distributions (both interactively using the shiny R package and in PDF form), as well the timed tree annotated according to cluster and metadata information in the form of a heatmap.

 ## References
+Rai B, Shukla A, Kant Dwivedi L (2021).
+Estimates of serial interval for COVID-19: A systematic review andmeta-analysis.
+Clin Epidemiol Glob Health.
+9: 157-61.

 Prosperi MCF (2011).
 A novel methodology for large-scale phylogeny partition.
 Nat Commun.
 2: 321.

 Paradis E, Claude J & Strimmer K (2004).
 APE: analyses of phylogenetics and evolution in R language.
 Bioinformatics 20: 289-290.